im-aditya-rathi/ReactJs-frontend/README.md

 # squareboat
  job website (like Naukri.com)

-# check files in "MASTER"
+# Check all the files in "MASTER"